-The safety of students and staff is a primary concern at Del Paso Heights Elementary, The School Site Safety plan is reviewed annually in August.
-Key elements of the safety plan include evacuation plans and drills, shelter-in-place and dismissal procedures as well as lockdown procedures.
+The safety of students is a primary concern at Garden Valley Elementary School.
+The Safety Plan is evaluated and revised annually each fall by administrators and members of the School Site Council; the revisions are then shared with the entire staff.
+Key elements to the safety plan include evacuation plans, drills, shelter-in-place, and dismissal procedures.
 The school is in compliance with the laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
+All rooms with student access have posted a laminated blue card outlining school safety procedures for fire, evacuation, and stay out.